JennToo/altgo-us/content/pages/groups/north.md

 # Mid-Life Transgender Support Group (Athens)

 Our trans-led peer support group is open to people in mid-life or later.
-Our support group provides a safe space for people who are transgender, gender nonconforming, and their significant family members.
+Our support group provides a safe space for people who are transgender, nonbinary, or otherwise fall under the transgender umbrella, as well as their significant family members.

 We provide a place to come together to support one another as we work though the challenges of gender dysphoria.
 Those of us in mid-life may be married,